GKuabara/files-organization/README.md

 ### 19. Merge Files

-Having both binary files sorted, we merge them by printing the records that match the "line"(vehicle) and "codLinha"(line) fields.
+Having both binary files sorted by calling functionalities 17 and 18, we merge them by printing the records that match the "line"(vehicle) and "codLinha"(line) fields.

 # Use Instructions